-If you are wondering how to become more flexible in life, here are some of the most effective tips you can try.
+Below are some of the most effective tips you can try:

 Becoming flexible doesn’t happen overnight.
 Pushing too much could actually set you back.
 Similar with physical flexing, it can hurt, too.